Generating Explanations from Deep Reinforcement Learning Using Episodic Memory: Acknowledgments

 \section{Acknowledgments}

-This work was funded by the UK Biotechnology and Biological Sciences Research Council (BBSRC).
+This work was funded by the UK Engineering and Physical Sciences Research Council (EPSRC).
 We thank NVIDIA for a hardware grant that provided the Graphics Processing Unit (GPU) used to run the simulations.